 Symptoms and Complications

 Bloody diarrhea is the main symptom of ulcerative colitis, caused by the inflammation in the bowel.
-People with colitis can have anywhere from 3 to 20 bowel movements daily, even losing control of their bowels and having diarrhea during sleep, in severe cases.
+People with colitis can have anywhere from less than 4 to more than 10 bowel movements daily, even losing control of their bowels and having diarrhea during sleep, in severe cases.

 Other signs and symptoms of ulcerative colitis include: